 While Austin has long been known for 6th Street, the Texas equivalent to New Orleans’s Bourbon Street, more laid-back nightlife can be found less than a mile away on Rainey Street, a collection of square blocks where bungalows with big backyards have been converted into bars and cafes.
 At Lustre Pearl, Tom’s Shoes-clad 20-somethings take turns playing washers and ping-pong.
 Clive has local brews (Fireman's #4 and 512 IPA) on tap and a small stone house devoted entirely to mezcals.

 To balance out what could easily turn into a liquid diet, map out your breakfast, lunch and dinner itinerary.
 Start the day at Elizabeth Street Cafe, a cheerful French-Vietnamese restaurant with striped awnings and turquoise shutters, where diners pair espresso with house-made chocolate croissants or pork-belly buns.
-Caffe Medici serves Austin-roasted Cuvée coffee and local Taco Deli breakfast tacos.
+Caffe Medici serves Austin-roasted Spyhouse and Wild Gift coffee and local Taco Deli breakfast tacos.
 The Vaquero, made with egg, corn and roasted peppers, is one among many standouts.

 While Austin’s dress code is generally casual (most offices go so far as to encourage jeans) dinner spots range from elegant and celebratory to casual and communal.
-At Congress, chef David Bull prepares artful Nuevo American plates for diners seated under contemporary chandeliers.
+At Second Bar + Kitchen, chef Casey Wilcox prepares artful Nuevo American plates for diners seated under contemporary chandeliers.
 Tables share pails of crispy wings and drumsticks and fight over the last bite of s’mores pie at Lucy's Fried Chicken.
-The most coveted reservations in town are at Japanese farm-to-table restaurants Uchi and Uchiko, helmed by James Beard Award-winning chefs Tyson Cole and Paul Qui.
+The most coveted reservations in town are at Japanese farm-to-table restaurants Uchi and Uchiko, helmed by James Beard Award-winning chef Tyson Cole.

 Where to Stay

-Austin’s Capital Metro buses ($1 per ride) are on time but infrequent; schedules can be tracked to the minute on Google maps.
+Austin’s Capital Metro buses (just over a $1 per ride) are on time but infrequent; schedules can be tracked to the minute on Google maps.
 If you’re staying in downtown Austin, the city is also pedestrian- and cab-friendly.